-In 2016 we told you about the R22 phase out and with warmer temperatures approaching, Strogen's Service Experts Heating & Air Conditioning wanted to remind you of your courses of action.
+In 2016 we told you about the R22 phase out and with warmer temperatures approaching, Strogen's Service Experts wanted to remind you of your courses of action.

-If you have air conditioning equipment installed earlier than 2010, it most likely uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and pleasant.
-The EPA began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.
+If you have an air conditioner installed earlier than 2010, it most likely uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and comfortable.
+The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.

 Launching in 2010, the manufacturing and importing of R22 was prohibited and by 2020, R22 will basically no longer be allowed.

 R22 refrigerant is no longer manufactured in North America.

 You can get recycled R22 now for existing air conditioners that use this particular refrigerant.

 The cost of R22 is increasing because of the decreasing supply, and will no longer be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?